 Launch days are designed to spark the children's interest in their new project.
-The days are carefully planned to incorporate a wide range of skills and activities both in the classroom and out, appealing to all of the senses.
-This leads to the children being fully immersed and engaged in their new project within a short space of time.
+The days are carefully planned to incorporate a wide range of skills and activities both in the classroom and out.
+This leads to the children being fully immersed in their new project within a short space of time.